mattermost/docs/source/install/config-ssl-http2-nginx.rst

   ``crontab -e``

-  In the following line, use your domain name in place of *<domain-name>*
+  In the following line, use your domain name in place of *{domain-name}*

-  ``@monthly /home/ubuntu/letsencrypt/letsencrypt-auto certonly --reinstall --nginx -d <domain-name> && sudo service nginx reload``
+  ``@monthly /home/ubuntu/letsencrypt/letsencrypt-auto certonly --reinstall --nginx -d {domain-name} && sudo service nginx reload``

-8. Check that your SSL certificate is set up correctly.
-Test the SSL certificate by visiting a site such as https://www.ssllabs.com/ssltest/index.html.
-If there’s an error about the missing chain or certificate path, there is likely an intermediate certificate missing that needs to be included.